ssbc/go-ssb/README.md

 sudo cp go-sbot /usr/local/bin
 ```

-If you want to hack on the other dependencies of the stack, we still advise to use the classic Go way with a `$GOPATH`.
+If you want to hack on the other dependencies of the stack, we still advise using the classic Go way with a `$GOPATH`.
 This way you have all the code available to inspect and change.
 (Go modules get stored in a read-only cache.
 Replacing them needs a checkout on an individual basis.)

 ```bash
 # prepare workspace for all the go code